 #5.
 Guardrails and Toeboards

-Any scaffolding exceeding 10 feet in height must have guardrails on any open sides or ends.
+Any scaffolding exceeding the height requirement must have guardrails on any open sides or ends.
 Scaffolds between 4 feet and 10 feet high with a horizontal dimension of fewer than 45 inches, must also have guardrails on open sides and ends.
 Guardrail supports must be no more than 8 feet apart and must be 2” 4” and about 42 inches high.

 #6.
 Working on Scaffolds

 Whenever scaffolding is erected on a site, protection must be provided from overhead hazards.
 Slippery conditions must be cleaned up as quickly as possible, and in the case of steady rain or high winds, no work should be done on scaffolding whatsoever.
-Scaffolding must be kept free of all tools, materials and other debris which might potentially cause a hazard.
+All parts of scaffolding must be kept free of all tools, materials and other debris which might potentially cause a work hazard.

 *Allied does not deem this list as a complete and thorough listing of all scaffold safety issues and solutions, and does not recommend it be primarily relied on .
 It only highlights some common issues and resolutions.
-For a thorough overview, please contact Allied’s Risk Engineering Division.
+For a thorough overview, please contact Allied’s Risk Engineering Division for further support with your needs.